Choose a language:

 Just some of the many notable recognitions of Denmark’s excellent performance in digital transformation include:

 Some may claim Denmark’s small population and higher-than-average taxes make it easier for the Danish Government to excel in digitalization.
-While this is a factor, Denmark’s digitalization journey started decades ago, and as you’ll see, involved many carefully considered stages.
+While this is a factor, Denmark’s egovernment digitalization journey started decades ago, and as you’ll see, involved many carefully considered stages.

 In this article you'll discover how Denmark became one of the world’s most digitalized countries.
 The tools they implemented, the legislation they used to encourage adoption, and how much money they’ve saved and citizen trust and satisfaction they’ve built.